WEYERHAUSER ARENA - PORT ALBERNI

 Alberni Valley Bulldogs

 Jim Hiller - Head coach of the Bulldogs in 2005/06.
-After one season with the Bulldogs, Hiller was hired as the coach of the Western Hockey League (WHL) expansion Chilliwack Bruins and spent three years with the team.
-In 2009 he was named coach of the Tri-City Americans and won the WHL coach of the year in 2011/12.
-He was an assistant coach of the Detroit Red Wings in 2014 and Toronto Maple Leafs from 2015 to 2019 under head coach Mike Babcock.
+After one season with the Bulldogs, Hiller went on to a three-year stint as coach of the expansion WHL Chilliwack Bruins.
+In 2009 he was behind the bench of the Tri-City Americans and won the WHL coach of the year in 2011/12.
+He was an assistant with the Detroit Red Wings in 2014 and Toronto Maple Leafs from 2015 to 2019 under head coach Mike Babcock.
 He is currently an assistant coach with the New York Islanders.

 Port Alberni Alumni

 The late Paul Cyr was born in Port Alberni on October 31, 1963.
-He began his junior career with the Nanaimo Clippers of the BCHL in 1979-80 and went up to play for the Victoria Cougars from 1980 to 1983.
-A gifted goal scorer and playmaker, he totaled 209 points in 142 games for the Cougars.
-He was on the Cougars 1980-81 WHL Championship team and won a gold medal with Team Canada at the 1982 World Junior Hockey Championship.
-Cyr was drafted in the first round, 9th overall, by the Buffalo Sabres in the 1982 NHL entry draft.
-He retired in 1993 after playing 470 NHL games over nine seasons, scoring 101 goals and 140 assists.
-In 2012 Cyr passed away from heart failure in Nakusp, BC at the age of 48.
+He made his Victoria Cougars debut in the 1980 playoffs and went on to score 142 points over his three-year WHL career.
+On two occasions he represented Canada at the World Junior Championships, winning gold in 1982 and bronze in 1983.
+At the 1982 NHL entry draft, Cyr was selected 9th overall by the Buffalo Sabres.
+He retired in 1993 after appearing in 470 NHL games over nine seasons, scoring 101 goals and 140 assists.
+In 2012 Cyr passed away from heart failure at the age of 48.